adielhercules/clifre-cms/docs/FAQ.md

 ### I don't like the magic you just described above.
 I simply want to use a CSS file.
 No problem.
 Reference your CSS file in index.html, and add a step to the build process to copy your CSS file over to the same relative location /dist as part of the build step.
 But be forwarned, you lose style hot reloading with this approach.

-### I just want an empty starter kit.
-This starter kit includes an example app so you can see how everything hangs together on a real app.
-When you're done reviewing it, run this to remove the demo app:

-  `npm run remove-demo`

-Don't want to use Redux?
-See the next question for some steps on removing Redux.

 ### Do I have to use Redux?
 Nope.
 Redux is useful for applications with more complex data flows.
 If your app is simple, Redux is overkill.
 Remove Redux like this:

- 1. Run `npm run remove-demo`
- 2. Uninstall Redux related packages: `npm uninstall redux react-redux redux-thunk`
+ 1. Uninstall Redux related packages: `npm uninstall redux react-redux redux-thunk`
- 3. Create a new empty component in /components.
+ 2. Create a new empty component in /components.
- 4. Call render on the new top level component you created in step 3 in src/api.js.
+ 3. Call render on the new top level component you created in step 3 in src/api.js.

 ### How do I remove React Router?
  1. Uninstall React Router and routing related packages: `npm uninstall --save react-router`